 FIGURE 5 below illustrates the different types inter and intra county trips.
 Trips completely within Chittenden County are internal to internal, trips from Chittenden County to destinations outside are internal to external, trips from outside the county to inside are external to internal and trips that begin and end outside the county are external to external.
-Table 3428 below is a color-coded list of VMT reporting data for all vehicle trip types in the model.
-The travel associated with Chittenden County residents and vehicles is flagged with both the internal-to-internal and internal-to-external trips. highlighted in green to reflect light duty vehicle travel.
-Medium and heavy vehicle internal VMT are similarly highlighted in yellow.
+Table 34 below is a list of VMT reporting data for all vehicle trip types in the model.
+The travel associated with Chittenden County residents and vehicles is flagged with both the internal-to-internal and internalto-external trips..

-HBW VMT

-Internal HBO VMT

-🛏 Light Duty NHB VMT

-VMT COMM VMT

-M_COMM VMT

-Internal H_COMM VMT

-хит - Неачу IX Medium Truck VMT

-VMT Duty VMT XI Medium Truck VMT

-MT IX Heavy Truck VMT
+IX Heavy Truck VMT XI Heavy Truck VMT IX Passenger VMT XI Passenger VMT XX Passenger VMT XX Medium Truck VMT XX Heavy Truck VMT

-MT XI Heavy Truck VMT

-Т IX Passenger VMT

-T XI Passenger VMT

-1T External XX Passenger VMT

-XX Medium Truck VMT

 FIGURE 5.
-CHITTENDEN COUNTY WORKER FLOW TRIP TYPES, 201521
+CHITTENDEN COUNTY WORKER FLOW TRIP TYPES, 201520